Corporate Governance Statement

 A Well-Functioning Board of Directors

-As at the date hereof, the Board is in transition and is currently recruiting two new independent non-executive directors.
-The intention is to have all positions sourced by the end of December 2018, resulting in an equal number of independent non-executive and executive directors.
-Once the recruitment is complete, the Company will have an independent non-executive Chairman, a senior independent non-executive director, plus a further independent non-executive director, who will be board members and will either chair, or be members of the three board sub committees.
-Currently, there is only one independent non-executive director, James Dewar, plus three executive directors, namely the Chief Financial Officer – Petro Mychalkiw, the Chief Technical Officer – Campbell Airlie, plus President – Paul Lafferty.
+As at the date hereof, the Board is currently recruiting an independent non-executive Chairman.
+The intention is to have an equal number of independent non-executive and executive directors.
+Once the recruitment is complete, the Company will have an independent non-executive Chairman and a further senior independent non-executive director, who will be board members and will either chair, or be members of the three board sub-committees.
+Currently, there are two independent non-executive directors, James Dewar and Rachel Maguire, plus three executive directors, namely the Chief Financial Officer – Petro Mychalkiw, the Chief Technical Officer – Campbell Airlie, plus President – Paul Lafferty.
 Biographical details of the current Directors are set out within principle 6 below.

 Executive and non-executive directors are subject to re-election at intervals of no more than three years.
 The letters of appointment of all Directors will be available for inspection at the Company’s registered office during normal business hours, by request, once the board is fully constituted.

 The Board plans to meet formally typically 6 times per annum, and this is supplemented by board telephone calls as and when required.
 Minutes are recorded and approved for each formal meetings and action summaries agreed for ad hoc calls.
 The Board meeting agendas are approved by the Chairman, who then chairs the meetings.
 The Company has established board committees which are discussed further in principal 9, particulars of which appear hereafter.
 James Dewar is considered to be an independent non-executive director.
 The Board notes that the QCA recommends a balance between executive and non-executive directors which the Company currently does not have, but it is working diligently to have this in place during 4Q 2018.